Pilates? Yoga? What's The Difference?

 • Need more stability (You may be too flexible or have joint or balance issues.)

-• Have injuries or limiting conditions (equipment based Pilates is best for this)
+• Have injuries or limiting conditions that make you nervous to workout (equipment based Pilates is best for this)

 • Are looking for an all-around fitness program - a balance of strength and flexibility